learning2hash/learning2hash.github.io/_publications/jhuo2017set.markdown

 bibkey: jhuo2017set
 additional_links:
   - {name: "Paper", url: 'https://arxiv.org/abs/1711.00888'}
-tags: ['Cross-Modal', 'Quantisation', 'Retrieval Models', 'Shallow', 'Datasets', 'Training Strategy', 'Hashing', 'Applications']
+tags: ['Hashing Fundamentals', 'Tools and Libraries', 'Hashing Methods', 'Applications']
 ---
 Visual data, such as an image or a sequence of video frames, is often naturally represented as a point set.
 In this paper, we consider the